JuliaGraphics/Luxor.jl/docs/src/tutorial/pixels.md

 You can set and get the values of pixels by treating the drawing's array like a standard Julia array.
 So we can inspect pixels like this:

 ```@repl blocks
+using Luxor, Colors # hide
 A[10, 200]  # row 10, column 200
 ```

 and set them like this:

 ```@repl blocks
+using Luxor, Colors # hide
 A[10, 200] = colorant"red"

 ```